 The pattern of care is worked out as follows:

 The future pattern of care declared by the person at the time of making an instalment claim is used to determine the percentage of FTB to be paid.
 Minor variations to the pattern of care do not affect payment of FTB.
-If the variations in the care arrangements become a regular occurrence, the person must notify the FAO and a new determination of the percentage of FTB payable must be made.
+If the variations in the care arrangements become a regular occurrence, the person must notify Centrelink and a new determination of the percentage of FTB payable must be made.

 Example: Joshua usually stays the weekends with one of his parents and lives with the other during the week.
 Both parents have claimed FTB by instalment.
 Over the care period, there are a few occasions where Joshua stays with a friend on the weekend or with other relatives during the week.
 These variations are not significant to either parent, so payment of FTB continues based on the 'normal' pattern of care.

 The guidelines in this topic for establishing the pattern of care at the new claim stage also apply to changes to the pattern of care subsequently advised.